 A map where you can check the status of the parks

-From Geoportal of the Madrid City Council have prepared a map where you can check if there is a forecast to close some of the historical and unique parks of the city due to weather forecasts.
+From Geoportal of the Madrid City Council have prepared a map where you can check if there is a forecast to close some of the historic and unique parks of the city due to weather forecasts.
 If they appear in green color it means that there is no forecast of upcoming alerts.

 The most beautiful parks and gardens in Madrid